NYC couple (35): can you Coast FIRE by 45 without leaving the city?

 Stay aggressive: buy insurance against the unknown

-This path keeps very high investing through the late 40s, then steps down.
-It is the "sleep at night" option: it tries to bank extra compounding while two incomes are still strong and before family or burnout risk has its say.
+This path keeps the higher savings push through the late 40s, then steps down before a modeled retirement at 58.
+It is the "sleep at night" option: bank more compounding while two incomes are still strong, then carry a thicker bridge into the first four retirement years before Social Security starts.

 Coast at 45: replace intensity with consistency

 This path invests aggressively until 45, then drops to a lower ongoing contribution.
-The whole point is psychological and practical: you stop optimizing every decision around the savings rate, but you keep the plan alive with a modest baseline so the portfolio keeps growing.
+The whole point is psychological and practical: you stop optimizing every decision around the savings rate, but you keep the plan alive with a modest baseline so the portfolio can keep compounding into a retirement-at-58 timeline.

 1 child later: keep the plan, accept the squeeze

-This branch uses the same Coast-at-45 contribution shape, but it adds a child around age 38-39.
-Childcare years and a rent step-up reduce investable cash flow during the exact window when you would otherwise be building the Coast FIRE buffer.
+This branch uses the same Coast-at-45 shape, but it keeps a bit more saving pressure because the child and housing step-up make the later margin thinner.
+Childcare years and a rent reset reduce investable cash flow during the exact window when you would otherwise be building the Coast FIRE buffer.

 Personalize it